Chat with Ruthie… My Weight Loss Story (part B)

 SO, I’ll pick up where I left off last week in part A .
 I shared with you how, at my max weight of 235 pounds, I hit a turning point in my life with all those years of weight loss struggles.
 I knew there had to be a way to have peace with food and end the ongoing mental battle.
 (I should state that I am not trained in this field and I write from my own experiences.)

-I seemed to loose the weight in phases… I gained important knowledge from each phase:
+I seemed to lose the weight in phases… I gained important knowledge from each phase:

 Phase one: In 2000 I came across a book called, “Back to Health” by Dennis Remington and Barbara Swasey- it taught me that while yeast lives in our bodies and is harmless at controlled levels, it can cause all kinds of problems if it gets out of control in the body.
 While this book takes an extensive approach to regaining health, I definitely had the signs of yeast overgrowth and the idea intrigued me.
 During this time we’d moved back to Utah and I discovered that Dr. Remington actually practiced in the Provo, UT area.
 I scheduled an appointment with him and his staff and found his treatment to be helpful.
 He discovered that I had a hypothyroid problem.
 Unless you feel like his book really applies to you, I’d say that it’s probably a little more in depth than most people need.
 It is a good idea to have a check up with your doctor– talk with them about any concerns you have, and stay on top of a yearly exam.